Authentication Scaffolding Configuration

 // ...

 This feature requires you to have the Laravel Filesystem properly configured in your application to handle file uploads.
 By default, the profile images are stored in the public disk, which is typically linked to the storage/app/public directory.
-Make sure to run php artisan storage:link to create a symbolic link from public/storage to storage/app/public if you haven't done so already.
+Make sure to run the following command to create a symbolic link from public/storage to storage/app/public if you haven't done so already.

 You can customize the profile image settings in the config/ladmin/auth.php file under the profile_images section.
 This includes options such as the storage disk, maximum file size, allowed file types, and default image mode (i.e., the default image to use when a user has not uploaded a profile image).
 The default image uses external services like UI Avatars or Gravatar to generate placeholder images based on the user's name initials or the user's email.
 Details about these settings can be found in the Profile Images Configuration section.